-Everyone is born with adenoids and they are biggest when children are around three to five years old.
-They start to shrink when children reach around five to eight years of age.
+Everyone is born with adenoids and they are biggest when children are around 3 to 5 years old.
+They start to shrink when children reach around 5 to 8 years of age.
 They are usually gone altogether by the time children become teenagers.

 If the adenoids get infected, becoming swollen and enlarged, they can cause problems such as:

-- ear infections — swollen adenoids can block the tubes which drain the middle ear, causing fluid to build up in the ear (glue ear), which can lead to infections and hearing problems
+- ear infections — swollen adenoids can block the tubes that drain the middle ear, causing fluid to build up in the ear (glue ear), which can lead to infections and hearing problems

-- difficulties breathing from the nose — this can cause kids to breathe through their mouth, which becomes dry, leading to bad breath
+- difficulties breathing from the nose — this can cause children to breathe through their mouth, which becomes dry, leading to bad breath

-If enlarged adenoids block children’s breathing, they may get obstructive sleep apnoea.
+If enlarged adenoids block children’s breathing through their nose, they may contribute to obstructive sleep apnoea.
 This means they occasionally stop breathing for a few seconds and snore in between.
 The brief stops in breathing can occur a few times each night.

-If your doctor thinks your child may have trouble with adenoids, they will talk to you and your child and examine them.
+If your doctor thinks your child may have a problem with their adenoids, they will talk to you and your child and examine them.
 They may also arrange for:

 Swollen, infected adenoids are rarely treated, but your child may get antibiotic treatment for related infections, such as ear or sinus infections.

-However, if symptoms are too severe — such as a child having difficulty breathing or sleep apnoea – then an ear, nose and throat specialist may consider removing the adenoids.
-Your doctor may also suggest removing adenoids in some children with repeated middle-ear infections.
+However, if symptoms are too severe — such as a child having difficulty breathing or obstructive sleep apnoea — an ear, nose and throat specialist may recommend the adenoids are removed.
+Your doctor may also suggest removing the adenoids if your child has repeated middle ear infections.

 Sometimes, children who are having their tonsils removed will have their adenoids removed at the same time.